Mattyian/Mattyian/README.md

 - 👋 Hi, I’m @Mattyian
 - 👀 I’m interested in web and quants.
-- 🌱 I’m currently learning Php nad python
+- 🌱 I’m currently learning Php and python
 - 💞️ I’m looking to collaborate on web based projects
 - 📫 How to reach me .___uh -uhhh
 - 😄 Pronouns: .A guy ??